Mammalian reproduction: Reproductive system

+In many social animals, reproduction is often restricted to a dominant breeding pair, while subordinate individuals may experience behavioural or physiological reproductive suppression.
+In socially structured mammals, reproductive suppression may be mediated by neuroendocrine mechanisms, including stress-induced inhibition of the hypothalamic–pituitary–gonadal axis.

 Placental mammals

 Male placentals

 The mammalian male reproductive system contains two main divisions, the penis and the testicles, the latter of which are where sperm are produced and usually held in a scrotum.
 In humans, both of these organs are outside the abdominal cavity, but they can be primarily housed within the abdomen in other animals.
 For instance, a dog's penis is covered by a penile sheath except when mating.
 Having the testicles outside the abdomen best facilitates temperature regulation of the sperm, which require specific temperatures to survive.
 The external location may also cause a reduction in the heat-induced contribution to the spontaneous mutation rate in male germinal tissue.
 Sperm are the smaller of the two gametes and are generally very short-lived, requiring males to produce them continuously from the time of sexual maturity until death.
 The produced sperm are stored in the epididymides until ejaculation through the vasa deferentia.
 The sperm cells are motile and they swim using tail-like flagella to propel themselves towards the ovum.
 The sperm follows temperature gradients (thermotaxis) and chemical gradients (chemotaxis) to locate the ovum.